VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: -0.2ex VideoPASTA

 \subsection{Temporal Incoherence}

-Accurately capturing event sequences, action transitions, and causal relationships is crucial for robust video understanding.
-To evaluate and enhance temporal reasoning, we create preference pairs that focus on the model's temporal coherence.
+To enhance temporal reasoning, we create preference pairs that focus on the model's temporal coherence.

-\paragraph{Query Generation.} We use InternVL2.5-38B to generate queries that focus on key aspects of temporal understanding (prompt provided in Appendix, Figure~\ref{fig:temporal-reasoning-prompt}).
-These include event ordering (e.g.,``Which major action occurs first, and which follows?''), action boundaries (e.g., ``Does the person complete one task before starting the next?''), transition points (e.g., ``When does the subject switch activities?''), causality (e.g., ``Is the second event a direct result of the first?''), and concurrent actions (e.g., ``Are there any simultaneous events, and how do they overlap?'').
+\paragraph{Query Generation.} We generate queries focused on key temporal aspects, including event ordering (e.g., ``What occurs first?''), action boundaries (e.g., ``Does the person complete one task before starting the next?''), transition points (e.g., ``When does the subject switch activities?''), and causality (e.g., ``Is the second event a direct result of the first?'').

-\paragraph{Preferred Response Generation.} To obtain temporally coherent responses, we process the video at its native frame rate, ensuring dense temporal sampling.
-The baseline model is prompted to describe the precise sequence of events, effectively capturing transitions, dependencies, and causal relationships.
+\paragraph{Response Generation.} We generate aligned responses that accurately describe the sequence of events, effectively capturing transitions, dependencies, and causal relationships.
+Corresponding adversarial responses are generated using prompts that induce temporal distortions (e.g., describing sequential actions as simultaneous or merging distinct events).

-\paragraph{Adversarial Response Generation.} We create adversarial examples by undersampling the videos at 1 fps and utilizing prompts that induce temporal distortions.
-One adversarial prompt instructs the baseline model to describe sequential actions as occurring simultaneously (e.g., ``the chef chopping vegetables, heating the pan, and plating the dish all at the same time'').
-Another prompts the model to ignore action transitions, merging distinct events into a continuous sequence (e.g., describing ``a continuous swimming motion'' when the video shows separate diving, swimming, and exiting phases).
-These flawed responses act as adversaries to test and refine precise temporal reasoning.

-\subsection{Cross-frame Disconnection}
+\subsection{Cross-Frame Disconnection}

-Robust video understanding requires capturing long-range cross-frame relationships, such as object continuity, character persistence, setting changes, and narrative progression across distant frames.
-To achieve this, we create targeted preference pairs that focus specifically on these cross-frame dependencies.
+Robust video understanding requires capturing long-range cross-frame relationships.
+We create targeted preference pairs that focus on these dependencies.